 Based on historic and current epidemiology in Maine and the United States, Maine CDC only tests particular mosquito species for EEE, JCV, and WNV.
 Testing decisions are based on the most current knowledge and fiscal considerations.
 Such decisions will be announced to Town Officers and mosquito contractors well in advance.
-Regardless of testing decisions, communities financing mosquito surveillance are encouraged to utilize surveillance from July 1 through October 1 in order to evaluate the relative abundance of particular mosquito species.
+Regardless of testing decisions, communities financing mosquito surveillance are encouraged to conduct surveillance and utilize the testing services at HETL from May through October in order to evaluate the relative abundance of particular mosquito species.
 Mosquito larvae and adult abundance, arboviral testing results, and coverage of mosquito surveillance efforts play a critical decision-making role in overall need, scope, and method of control.
 The state may monitor for emerging species of concern as funding is available.